Beverly Switzler: Boarding house

 Again homeless, Beverly discovers a flyer advertising a shelter called the Boarding House of Mystery which will accept pit bulls.
 They go to the shelter and are surprised to be told by its owner, Cain, that they do not have to pay and that fate had made them find the flyer.
 While staying in the shelter they encounter a journalist who offers to let them be his two new assistants and attempts to get them to guest star on the television series Iprah (a parody of Oprah).
 However, this ends with a demon attacking the studio and attempting to kill Howard and Beverly, before Howard manages to kill it with a magic cigar.

 Civil War

 During the "Civil War" event, Howard and Beverly attempt to register under the Superhuman Registration Act, with Howard posing as a superhero and Beverly as his sidekick, because Beverly states that they could use the money paid to registered heroes.
 However, they are unable to register due to Howard's disruptive nature; S.H.I.E.L.D. created a policy that he does not legally exist, as it saves "time and money".
 After the Civil War, Beverly helped Howard to stop the villain M.O.D.O.T.'s scheme to control the public through mass media.

-Beverly appeared in a one-panel cameo in New Avengers #7 (cover date Feb.
-2011).
-She was one of the many applicants for nanny to Luke Cage and Jessica Jones' daughter, Danielle.